memgraph/docs/lab/style-script/gss-graphstyle-directive.md

 ### `background-color: Color`

-Sets the background color of an canvas.
+Sets the background color of the canvas.

 Examples: